cjlee112/bjjdb/basics.rst

   :from: guard_vs_standing:A
   :to: side_control:A
   :opportunity:
-    you can control one of D's knees and calf with both hands.
+    you can control one of his knees and calf with both hands.
   * Grab his knee on one side (say, your left) with your left hand on the outside of his knee.
 Your right hand grips his calf on the inside.